openethereum/parity-ethereum/README.md

 By default, Parity will also run a JSONRPC server on `127.0.0.1:8545` and a websockets server on `127.0.0.1:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into an issue while using parity, feel free to file one in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
+If you run into an issue while using Parity, feel free to file one in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help!

 **For security-critical issues**, please refer to the security policy outlined in [SECURITY.MD](SECURITY.md).